-- Pregnant women who are more than four weeks from their expected due date are accepted on Austrian Airlines.
+- Austrian Airlines accept pregnant women who are more than 4 weeks from their expected due date.

 - This is due to some births in Central Europe occuring too early in 6 or 7 % of the cases, around the 38th pregnancy week.

 - Each risk pregnancy means an absolute no for flying with this airline.

 - A pregnant woman should consult her gynecologist or treating doctor prior to every flight during the pregnancy as there could be a higher risk of the development of a deep vein thrombosis.

 For more information, visit Austrian Airlines site for medical advice.